 Unfortunately the taxis don’t often come to the bus station, so you´ll need to walk to this taxi rank in order to catch one to your accommodation.
 If your accommodation is within the old town walls, you can only walk there as the old town is mainly pedestrian only streets.
 Print a map to help yourself navigate through the small streets.

-By public transport: BUS + TRAIN
+2. BUS + TRAIN

 Outside the Lagos train station, walk toward the big pink building (this is the marina complex).
 Follow the road to the left side of the building, across the footbridge in front of you, then left along the canal for 500m to the central plaza.

-By shuttle: ±15€ /person.
-Lagos Shuttle offer airport shuttles and can be booked on their website around 24hrs in advance.
+By shuttle: ±20€ /person.
+FaroShuttleBus.com offer airport shuttles and can be booked on their website around 24hrs in advance.
 The shuttle will collect you and other guests, leaving from the airport to your accommodation.
 As you will be sharing the shuttle with others, you may need to wait for them, or go earlier to meet their flight time.
+If all goes smoothly, the ride is approximately 1 hour (and Im sure the shuttle service takes delays into account and get you to your flight on time).

-By private shuttle: from 65€ for 1-4 people, approx 1 hr, also offered by Lagos Shuttle.
+By private shuttle: FaroShuttleBus.com also offer private shuttles, from 75€ for 1–6 people, approx 1 hr.
+Also offered by Lagos Shuttle ±80€

 Taxi: ±90€, 50min-1hr.
 If you take a regular taxi from the airport, it will cost you around 90€, more at night or on public holidays.